 Patients should not take more Belsomra for insomnia than stated in the doctor’s recommendation.
 In addition, individuals should give special attention to the prescription label and other Belsomra guides.

 It is also discouraged to take this drug beyond the recommended period, and when the urge to take more Belsomra grows, one must inform the doctor.
-This is because addiction, misuse, and overdose can lead to serious consequences, including death in severe cases.
+This is because addiction,

 You can take Belsomra with or without food.
 However, the person should avoid taking medicine shortly after a meal, or it will take longer to act.
 And since the medicine will cause sleep, make sure there are at least seven hours of sleep before becoming active again.